vk3dan/sturdy-lidbot/README.md

 bot template.

-It has had some features added sofar such as dogecoin price, random cat pictures and a couple of ham radio related commands.
+It has had some features added sofar such as dogecoin price, random cat pictures, flipping text, a quote system and a couple of ham radio related commands.

 ## Commands